Dungeons & Dragons controversies: Cultural consultants

-Following the announced revisions to Spelljammer: Adventures in Space, Christopher Perkins – Wizards' game design architect – announced a new inclusion review process for the Dungeons & Dragons studio which will now require "every word, illustration, and map" to be reviewed at several steps in development "by multiple outside cultural consultants prior to publication".
-The previous process only included cultural consultants at the discretion of the product lead for a project.
-All products being reprinted will also go through this new review process and be updated as needed.
-Chase Carter, for Dicebreaker, commented that Perkins' announcement seemed "hopeful" that the new review process would remove "the onus of flagging obvious misses from the playerbase".
-Carter also wrote that it is "unclear whether these consultants will be considered freelancers, contracted workers or something more permanent within Wizards' development structure"; the announcement also didn't "explicitly state" if the cultural consultants would be included in product credits – "this has often not been the case for past books, adventures and other supplements".
+Following the announced revisions to Spelljammer: Adventures in Space, Wizards' game design architect Christopher Perkins announced a new inclusion review process for the Dungeons & Dragons studio that will require "every word, illustration, and map" to be reviewed at several steps in development "by multiple outside cultural consultants prior to publication".
+The previous process included cultural consultants only at the discretion of the product lead for a project.
+All products being reprinted will also go through this review process and be updated as needed.
+For Dicebreaker, Chase Carter commented that Perkins's announcement seemed "hopeful" that the new review process would remove "the onus of flagging obvious misses from the playerbase".
+Carter also wrote that it is "unclear whether these consultants will be considered freelancers, contracted workers or something more permanent within Wizards' development structure"; the announcement also did not "explicitly state" if the cultural consultants would be included in product credits; "this has often not been the case for past books, adventures and other supplements".

+Terminology update

-In December 2022, Wizards of the Coast announced that the word "race" would no longer be used to refer to a character's biological traits and instead would be replaced with the word "species"; this change went into effect with the December One D&D playtest release.
+In December 2022, Wizards of the Coast announced that the word "race" would no longer be used to refer to a character's biological traits, to be replaced by the word "species"; this change went into effect with the December One D&D playtest release.
 The press release stated that "'race' is a problematic term that has had prejudiced links between real world people and the fantasy peoples of D&D worlds" and that terminology change was made with the consultation of "multiple outside cultural consultants".
+Following the release of the 2024 revision to the 5th Edition ruleset, Marc Tracy of The New York Times commented that the change in terminology has "exposed a rift among Dungeons & Dragons players" and become "part of the broader cultural debate about how to balance principles like inclusivity and accessibility with history and tradition".
+He noted that "the popularity of the new rules will ultimately be determined at Dungeons & Dragons sessions" by the players.
+Tracy explained that the updates "may fit into the corporate world's pursuit of diversity, equity and inclusion, but they are also part of a financial strategy for Wizards of the Coast".